What is astigmatism?

 Because astigmatism can be present from birth, it is important to have your child’s eyesight checked if you are concerned about their vision.

-For most people, astigmatism is a mild condition and does not need any treatment beyond correction with glasses or contact lens.
+For most people, astigmatism is a mild condition and does not need treatment beyond correction with glasses or contact lenses.
 More severe astigmatism may need treatment.

 Treatments for astigmatism include:

 - orthokeratology, which uses rigid contact lenses to reshape the cornea